omunroe-com/navewiki/[extensibility]-writing-DSL's.md

 extend = (obj, using) -> (obj[key] = value) for key, value of using
 ```

-You can really go crazy with functional-style programming using the implicit nature of the language:
+You can really go crazy with functional-style programming, using the implicit nature of the language:

 ```coffeescript
 SELECT = (mapper, results) -> mapper.call eachItem for eachItem in results